rails/rails/guides/source/getting_started.md

 <%= link_to "New Article", new_article_path %>
 ```

-Similarly, in our comment partial view (`app/views/comments/_comment.html.erb`) we would used the `archived?` method to avoid displaying any comment that is archived:
+Similarly, in our comment partial view (`app/views/comments/_comment.html.erb`) we would use the `archived?` method to avoid displaying any comment that is archived:

 ```html+erb
 <% unless comment.archived? %>